Figure skating at the 2026 Winter Olympics – Qualification: Qualification of nations

-Qualification spots available per tournament

-The results of the 2025 World Championships will determine 83 total spots: 24 entries in each singles discipline, 16 in pairs, and 19 in ice dance.
-The available spots will be award going down the results list, with multiple spots being awarded first.

-The remainder of the spots will be filled at an ISU Qualifying Competition in Beijing, China in late September 2025.
-Countries that had already earned an entry to the Olympics will not be allowed to qualify additional entries at this final qualifying competition.
-However, if a country earned two or three spots at the World Championships, but did not have two or three skaters, respectively, qualify for the free skate, then they were allowed to send a skater who did not reach the free segment at World Championships to the competition to qualify the remaining spot(s).
-Unlike at the World Championships, where countries could qualify more than one spot depending on the placement of their skater(s), at the Qualifying Competition, countries could earn only one spot per discipline, regardless of ranking.
-The ISU has decided that 6 politically evaluated and screened skaters from Russia and 6 from Belarus can qualify as Individual Neutral Athletes (AIN), and only from the final qualifying competition.
-Accordingly they will only be able to qualify one quota per discipline and will not be eligible for the team trophy.
+The remainder of the spots were filled at the Skate to Milano in Beijing, China, in September 2025.
+Countries that had already earned an entry to the Olympics were not allowed to qualify additional entries at this final qualifying competition.
+However, if a country earned two or three spots at the World Championships, but did not have two or three skaters, respectively, qualify for the free skate, then they were allowed to send a skater who did not reach the free segment at the World Championships to the Skate to Milano to qualify the remaining spot(s).
+Unlike at the World Championships, where countries could qualify more than one spot depending on the placement of their skater(s), at the Skate to Milano, countries could earn only one spot per discipline, regardless of ranking.
+According to guidelines established by the International Skating Union (ISU), nations had to select skaters and teams who had achieved a minimum Total Elements Score at an ISU-recognized international competition on or before 26 January 2026.
+The ISU also decided that politically-evaluated and screened skaters from Russia and Belarus could attempt to qualify as Individual Neutral Athletes at the Skate to Milano, although they would not be eligible to compete in the team event.

-If a country declines to use one or more of its qualified spots, the vacated spot is awarded using the results of the ISU competition in descending order of placement.
+If a country declined to use one or more of its qualified spots, the vacated spot was awarded using the results of the Skate to Milano in descending order of placement.

-For the team trophy, scores from the 2025 World Figure Skating Championships and the 2025–26 Grand Prix season, will be tabulated to establish the ten top nations.
-Each nation compiles a score from their top performers in each of the four disciplines.
-The Grand Prix Final, taking place in early December 2025, will be the final event to affect the Team Trophy score.
+For the team event, scores from the 2025 World Figure Skating Championships and the 2025–26 Grand Prix of Figure Skating season were tabulated to establish the ten top nations.
+Each nation compiled a score from their top performers in each of the four disciplines.
+The 2025 Grand Prix of Figure Skating Final was the final event to affect the team event score.